buiapp/reaktiv/docs/quickstart.md

 ## Computed Values

-Computed signals let you derive values from other signals:
+Computed signals let you derive values from other signals using the `@Computed` decorator:

 ```python
 from reaktiv import Signal, Computed